michaelmcandrew/civicrm-user-guide-gitbook/survey/what-you-need-to-know.md

 profile is used to display the survey questions.

-To learn more about how to create custom field sets, see the chapter called Custom Fields in the section Organising Your Data.
+To learn more about how to create custom field sets, see the chapter called *Creating Custom Fields* in the section *Organising Your Data*.
 To learn how to create a custom profile, see the chapter Profiles in the same section.